Cora Cross: Storylines

 Cora befriends her grandson, Ava's son Dexter Hartman (Khali Best), who helps to bring Cora and Ava closer.
-When Dexter's father Sam James (Cornell S John) arrives, he tries to win Cora over, but she sees that Ava and Dexter are upset and warns him off.
+When Dexter's father Sam James (Cornell John) arrives, he tries to win Cora over, but she sees that Ava and Dexter are upset and warns him off.
 Ava and Sam reunite, and Cora eventually tells Dexter, who is initially angry but comes to terms with the relationship.
 Cora's granddaughter Abi Branning (Lorna Fitzgerald) and Kim Fox (Tameka Empson) plot to get Cora and Patrick back together, locking them in a shed.
 Patrick ends his friendship with Betty and resumes a relationship with Cora.
 Cora supports her granddaughters when Max is in prison for attempted murder, but following his release from prison and separation from his third wife Kirsty Branning (Kierston Wareing), he buys 5 Albert Square, and throws Cora and Dexter out.
 They move in with Patrick, but he ends his relationship with Cora due to her insensitive comments that she makes to Dot following the death of her son Nick Cotton (John Altman).
 He tells her that she and Dexter have one month to find somewhere else.
 Cora steals money from the laundrette to rent a flat, but after Dot finds her stealing money from the washing machines, Cora loses hope until Stan Carter (Timothy West) agrees to give her some cash.
 Cora and Dexter later move into a flat together.

 Cora and Stan start dating and Stan, who has terminal prostate cancer, decides he wants to commit the time he has left with her.
 However, they soon break up.
 Stan collapses due to his cancer spreading, leaving him paralysed from the waist down.
 After much hesitation, Cora visits Stan in hospital to say goodbye to him.
 Stan dies from his cancer, devastating Cora.
 After his funeral, Cora departs, saying she will stay with Tanya in Exeter.
 A few months later, a dishevelled Cora attends a charity drive for the homeless at the community centre, but ensures nobody sees her.
 Abi discovers Cora has not visited Tanya and attempts to find her.
 Cora is found sleeping rough in a bus shelter and at first does not recognise Abi, however, she soon returns to Walford and lives in an allotment shed and in alleyways until she is found a house.
-When Denise Fox (Diane Parish) is referred to a food bank, she finds Cora is volunteering there so leaves.
-Cora persuades Denise to get some food and explains to Denise that when she first used the food bank, she was abusive, but it helped her.